owncloud/ocis/docs/getting-started.md

 : Full path to a folder containg PEM encoded private or public key files used for token validaton (file name without extension is used as kid), empty default value

 --encryption-secret
-: Full path to a file containing a %d bytes secret key, empty default value
+: Full path to a file containing a 32 bytes secret key, empty default value

 --signing-method
 : JWT default signing method, defaults to `PS256`